-After all above options are exhausted and the Federal Student Aid Loan issue cannot be resolved, the U.S. Department of Education's Office of the Ombudsman for federal financial aid program issues is available.
+After all of the above options are exhausted and the Federal Student Aid Loan issue cannot be resolved, the U.S. Department of Education's Office of the Ombudsman for federal financial aid program issues is available.
 The ombudsman resolves disputes from a neutral and independent viewpoint.
-The Office of Student Financial Assistance Ombudsman will informally research a borrower issues and suggest solutions to resolve.
+The Office of Student Financial Assistance Ombudsman will informally research a borrower's issue(s) and suggest solutions to resolve.
 Student borrowers can contact the Office of the Ombudsman by:

-Via Online Assistance: www.studentaid.gov/feedback-ombudsman/disputes/prepare Via Toll-Free Telephone: 1.877.557.2575 Via Fax: 1.606.396.4821 Via Mail: U.S. Department of Education, FSA Ombudsman Group, P.O.
-Box 1843, Monticello, KY 42633
+Via Online Assistance: https://studentaid.gov/feedback-center/

+Via Toll-Free Telephone: 1.800.433.3243 Via Mail: U.S. Department of Education Office of Federal Student Aid, P.O.
+Box 1854, Monticello, KY 42633